 Quy Nhon is poised to become a really major seaside resort.
 Realistically, the shantytown was a foul place, no sewers, no running water or proper electricity, unpaved paths for streets and really dangerous looking shacks for houses, so the beautifully groomed waterfront parks are a much better face for the town, and no doubt many of the boatyard workers will find better jobs in the new hotels and restaurants.
 Still somehow I feel it partly as a loss, the bright boats were beautiful there, cheerful, even hopeful in their repairs and new paint.

-The second major boat area is the very busy harbor not far north of the hotel zone, fronting on the bay or lagoon that is formed by a long rocky peninsula running down from the North.
+The remaining major boat area is the very busy harbor not far north of the hotel zone, fronting on the bay or lagoon that is formed by a long rocky peninsula running down from the North.
 There you’ll find a large formal boat yard, a major fish market and wharf, and a typical harbor support business zone, with shops selling anything a fishing boat might need for supplying, building or repairing.
 There are machine shops, welding outfits, rope makers, ice houses, and at least a hundred often somewhat battered MFV’s tied to the long wharf cheek by jowl.
 The harbor is in the midst of great change too though.
 There is a large pile driving rig busily installing the piles for a new L—shaped pier and much of the waterfront is a mess with the construction effort.
 The one remaining pier is very busy with fish being offloaded and the local shuttle boats coming and going from the quay wall stairs.
 It’s a little too early to tell exactly how the new harbor will be laid out, but no doubt it will be quite a change.